 Depending on the primary reason for implant revision surgery, this procedure can be very challenging when compared to a primary breast augmentation.
 Dr. Hendrick has extensive experience performing breast implant revisions.
 He will spend time with you during your consultation to hear your concerns about the appearance of your breasts and how you would like them to look.
 He will then help you choose the correct treatment plan for your individual problem.
 He will discuss any issues that may be encountered during the surgery or in the post-operative phase.
-He will answer any questions or concerns that you might have and offer you with a clear understanding to avoid unrealistic expectations.
+He will answer any questions or concerns that you might have and offer a clear understanding to avoid unrealistic expectations.

 What can breast implant revision surgery accomplish?

-- Removal of failed implant with replacement
+- Removal of a failed implant with replacement

-- Change in size of implant
+- Change in size of an implant

 - Correct implant misplacement or symmastia